Gaza Strip: Control over airspace

 As agreed between Israel and the Palestinian Authority in the Oslo Accords, Israel has exclusive control over the airspace.
 Contrarily to the Oslo Accords, however, Israel interferes with Gaza's radio and TV transmissions, and Israel prevents the Palestinians from operating a seaport or airport.
 The Accords permitted Palestinians to construct an airport, which was duly built and opened in 1998.
 Israel destroyed Gaza's only airport in 2001 and again in 2002, during the Second Intifada.

 The Israeli army makes use of drones, which can launch precise missiles.
 They are equipped with high-resolution cameras and other sensors.
-In addition, the missile fired from a drone has its own cameras that allow the operator to observe the target from the moment of firing.
+The missile fired from a drone has its own cameras that allow the operator to observe the target from the moment of firing.
 After a missile has been launched, the drone operator can remotely divert it elsewhere.
 Drone operators can view objects on the ground in detail during both day and night.
-Israeli drones routinely patrol over Gaza.
+Israeli drones routinely patrol over Gaza, and engage in missile strikes which reportedly kill more civilians than militants; the drones also produce a buzzing noise audible from the ground which Palestinians in Gaza refer to as zanana.

 Buffer zone

 Part of the territory is depopulated because of the imposition of buffer zones on both the Israeli and Egyptian borders.

 Initially, Israel imposed a 50-meter buffer zone in Gaza.
-In 2000, it was expanded to 150 meters.
+In 2000, it was expanded to 150 m.
 Following the 2005 Israeli disengagement from Gaza, an undefined buffer zone was maintained, including a no-fishing zone along the coast.
+The ultimate effect of the enforcement of the no-fishing zone was that the fishing industry in Gaza "virtually ceased."

-In 2009/2010, Israel expanded the buffer zone to 300 meters.
-In 2010, the UN estimated that 30 percent of the arable land in Gaza had been lost to the buffer zone.
+In 2009/2010, Israel expanded the buffer zone to 300 m.
+The Israeli military stated that this buffer zone extended to 300 m from the security fence, although UN bodies and other organizations operating in the region reported that the area extended at least 1 km from the security fence before 2012.
+The buffer zone before the implementation of the ceasefire that followed the 2012 clashes accounted to 14% of the whole territory of the Strip and contained 30–55% of its total arable land.
+A 2012 UN report estimated that 75,000 metric tons of potential produce were lost per year as a result of the buffer zone, amounting to US$50.2 million per year.
+The IDMC estimated in 2014 that 12% of the population of Gaza was directly affected by the land and sea restrictions due to the buffer zone.

-On 25 February 2013, pursuant to a November 2012 ceasefire, Israel declared a buffer zone of 100 meters on land and 6 nautical miles offshore.
-In the following month, the zone was changed to 300 meters and 3 nautical miles.
+On 25 February 2013, pursuant to a November 2012 ceasefire, Israel declared a buffer zone of 100 m on land and 6 nautical miles offshore.
+In the following month, the zone was changed to 300 m and 3 nautical miles.
 The 1994 Gaza Jericho Agreement allows 20 nautical miles, and the 2002 Bertini Commitment allows 12 nautical miles.